 Students are permitted to enroll in credit courses for noncredit on a space available basis, but must indicate their desire to audit at the time of enrollment.
 Enrollment in audited courses cannot be processed via pipeline.
-To audit a class, students must enroll in the same manner, meet any course prerequisites, and pay the same fees as if enrollment after the class begins, nor may students change to aredit enrollment after the class begins.
+To audit a class, students must enroll in the same manner, meet any course prerequisites, and pay the same fees as if enrolling on a credit basis.
+Audit enrollment will not be changed to credit enrollment after the class begins, nor may students change to audit after the class begins.
 Students enrolled for audit credit have the same privileges of class participation and instructor evaluation as students enrolled for credit.
 Regular class attendance is expected of audit students.
 The audited class will appear on the transcript with the grade notation "AU."
-High school students below the sophomore level will be allowed to audit courses are not considered for financial aid.
+High school students below the sophomore level will be allowed to audit courses only with approval of the appropriate dean.
+Audit hours are not considered for financial aid.